srijonchakraborty/designpattern/README.md

 #### Virtual Proxy

 The Virtual Proxy delays the creation or loading of resource-intensive objects until they are actually required.
 This optimization enhances performance and reduces resource consumption.
 In the code provided, a Virtual Proxy is demonstrated by initializing complex order processing components only when an order needs to be processed.
+I have implemented this pattern in orderitem document.
+As we know that, documents are resource intensive so I have design the code to read the file only when I need to read the the file.
+Additionally, I have also used the memory cache to store file and item document after reading the file from then drive.
+So, in future I can read file from remote server, however, it might be hybrid system of Remote Proxy and Virtual Proxy.

 #### Remote Proxy